Travel in Austria

 The Story of the University

-The University of Vienna was founded on March 12, 1365, by Duke Rudolf IV (known as “the Founder”).
-The original name of the university was Alma Mater Rudolphina Vindobonensis, and it was established inspired by the University of Paris.
-The first university building opened in 1385, and after the Pope authorized its existence as a full university, it grew to become the largest university in the Holy Roman Empire with about 6,000 students.
+Duke Rudolf IV, known as “the Founder,” established the University of Vienna on March 12, 1365, naming it Alma Mater Rudolphina Vindobonensis and modeling it on the University of Paris.
+The first university building opened in 1385, and after papal authorization, it became the largest university in the Holy Roman Empire, with around 6,000 students.

-In those years, universities were exclusive institutions, and those who were part of the academic institution were exempt from taxes and military service and also had a special dress code.
+At the time, universities were exclusive: members were exempt from taxes and military service and followed a special dress code.

 Interesting to Know